ga-wdi-boston/js-modules-study/study.md

 let myModule = ModuleFactory(someArgs);
 // How would you use the getter and setter methods?
 What would they do?

+myModule(someArgs).getterMethod;
+myModule(someArgs).setterMethod;

+The getter returns the value of variable
+The setter sets the value of variable
 ```

 ### IIFEs